cosmoarunn/zmq-nodejs-guide/README.md

 A mouthful but 'bona fide' term to define ZMQ Sockets, because it offers an universe Sockets that can be assembled, decoupled or reconnected in patterns such as fan-out, pubsub, task distribution and last but not the least, traditional request-reply pattern.
 :::

-## Pieter Hintgens - The man behind the magic!

-If you're interested to learn and work with ZeroMQ, it would be preposterous to continue with out knowing the root and it's origin and most importantly the soul behind this magic library.
-This guide is dedicated to Pieter Hintgens

 It's a simple effort to implement socket patterns in NodeJS and discuss the possibilities.

 # Installation